dansanderson/tpn65/README.md

 python3 tpn.py release_header.bas myprogram.bas | python3 tpn.py
 ```

 It could also be used for reusable libraries of labeled subroutines.
+Note that programs are assembled in the order of the source files, so you probably want the main program to be first (or include a `goto start` header at the beginning).
+Labels can be forward references into the libraries.

 ```
-python3 tpn.py graphicslib.bas musiclib.bas myprogram.bas | python3 tpn.py
+python3 tpn.py myprogram.bas graphicslib.bas musiclib.bas | python3 tpn.py
 ```

 ## Future?